-Carolinas HealthCare System joined the Heineman Foundation of Charlotte and the Karl Heusner Memorial Hospital (KHMH) last week in hosting the Heart of Belize Outreach event, for cardiac screenings for rheumatic heart disease and other heart abnormalities.
+Carolinas HealthCare System joined the Heineman Foundation of Charlotte and the Karl Heusner Memorial Hospital (KHMH) for the first time in 2016 in hosting the Heart of Belize Outreach event, for cardiac screenings for rheumatic heart disease and other heart abnormalities.

 More than 100 youth, ages 16-30, were screened and half were found at risk for having the disease.
 Rheumatic heart disease is a chronic condition caused by rheumatic fever that affects the heart valve.

 If left untreated, it can lead to heart failure and death.
 Youth at risk received an EKG test or a cardiac echocardiography scan on-site, and all youth were encouraged to learn more about heart health at an education station.
 All screenings were free to participants.

 “Rheumatic heart disease is one of the most common acquired heart disease in children in Belize,” said Dr. Adrian Coye, chief executive officer for the KHMH, Belize’s only public tertiary care hospital.
 “Through events like these, we strive to engage our Belizean communities to learn more about this disease and to catch it in its early stages.
 Early detection leads to early effective treatment, which can save more lives.”

 Coye, also a practicing heart surgeon at the KHMH, performed the advanced heart screenings at the event alongside Theodore Frank, MD, director of Cardiac Transplantation at the Heart Failure Clinic at Carolinas HealthCare System’s Sanger Heart & Vascular Institute.
 Eight nursing students from Carolinas College of Health Sciences, part of Carolinas HealthCare System, also participated and helped with the initial screening of Belizean patients.
 The event was supported in part by Edwards Lifesciences Foundation’s Every Heart Beat Matters campaign.